asnt/eccv2020-sharp-workshop/doc/formats.md

 * `texture`, uint8 (2048, 2048, 3):
     The RGB texture image.

+Fields not described above should not be relied upon.

 The mesh can be loaded with `np.load`, for example:

 ```python